-" About two days before Tobruk fell," he writes, "our commanding officer issued a special order-on period Rommel launched his attack.
+" About two days before Tobruk fell," he writes, "our commanding officer issued a special order-on of appears that the men had not been saluting officers riding in cars flying a small flag and that this omission of military duty was the cause of great dismay among the higher command.

+The amazing advances which the period Rommel launched his attack.
 The reason for his success was that, although under normal circumstances tanks cannot operate in such weather due to the unbearable heat-the Germans made use of air conditioned